Breakdown of Tan's relation in lossy one-dimensional Bose gases

 We stress that the rapidity distribution is {\it not equal} to the momentum distribution of the atoms.
 This is well illustrated by the ground state of the system: its rapidity distribution $\rho(k)$ vanishes outside a finite interval~\cite{lieb1963exact,korepin1997quantum}, while its momentum distribution $w(p)$ presents the aforementioned $1/p^4$ tails that extend to infinity~\cite{olshanii_short-distance_2003}.

-Nevertheless, the momentum distribution may reflect features of the rapidity distribution, and vice-versa.
-In particular, this is the case when the rapidity distribution $\rho(q)$ has a non-vanishing component for rapidities $q$ much larger than its typical width $Q$.
-The Bethe quasiparticles with very large rapidities $q \gg Q$ must correspond to atoms with large momenta $p \simeq q$.
-Thus we expect that such rapidities will contribute to the momentum distribution around the same wavevector.
-The reverse is also expected: if the tails of the momentum distribution are larger than the ones coming from the contact interaction, then we expect them to be caused by large-rapidity Bethe-quasiparticles, so they will also be present in the rapidity distribution.

-Let us imagine that the rapidity distribution of the gas has tails decaying as $1/q^4$ (we will argue below that atom losses naturally produce such tails), and let $C_{\rm r} \, := \, \lim_{q\rightarrow \infty} q^4\rho(q)$ be their amplitude.
-Because the large-$q$ Bethe quasiparticles correspond to an additional population of atoms with large momenta $p \simeq q$, we expect the amplitude of the tails in the momentum distribution to be
+Nevertheless, for large rapidities the momentum distribution may reflect features of the rapidity distribution, and vice-versa.
+To be more precise, let us imagine that the rapidity distribution of the gas has tails decaying as $1/q^4$ (we will argue below that atom losses naturally produce such tails), and let $C_{\rm r} \, := \, \lim_{q\rightarrow \infty} q^4\rho(q)$ be their amplitude.
+Then we argue below that